grscheller/git-notes/notes/git-notes.md

 ```bash
    $ git stash push
 ```
 or just

 ```bash
    $ git stash
 ```
 Drop the last stash entry from the list of stash entries:

 ```bash
    $ git drop
 ```

-Pop changes back into working directory, perhaps on a subsequent commit
+Pop changes back into working directory, perhaps on a subsequent commit.

 ```bash
    $ git stash pop
 ```
 This may fail due to conflicts due to changes being applied at the commit that was HEAD at the time of the stash.
 Resolve the conflict and use git drop.